Dorfsky24/observability_project/README.md

 ####################################################################################################################################
-# Troubleshooting git permission issue
+# Troubleshooting git permission issue The items have been commented
 <!-- The error message indicates that a remote named origin already exists in your Git repository.
 To resolve this issue, you have a couple of options:

 Option 1: Change the Existing Remote URL